 User Centric Web Front End Development

 In this module, you will evolve your HTML and CSS fundamentals, creating web pages that address user needs.
 You will learn how to build a responsive site.
-At the end of this module you will build your first milestone project.

 Interactive Front End Development